Un coche nuevo or un nuevo coche? Un buen día or un día bueno?

 Español: Una personalidad encantadora.

-Normal rule: Numbers normally don’t pluralise or change with gender.
+Normal rule: Spanish numbers normally don’t pluralise or change with gender.

 - This rule doesn’t apply to numbers that end in an –uno such as uno, veintiuno and treinta y uno.
 These numbers don’t pluralise but do match the gender of female nouns.
-The number one hundred, ciento, shortens to cien before nouns and also pluralises and gender matches for multiple hundreds.
+The number one hundred, ciento, shortens to cien before nouns and also pluralises and gender matches for multiples of one hundred.

 Español: Treinta y una sillas.